-Improved Grab (Ex): The giant whip scorpion has a grapple bonus discharge a cloud of noxious vapor that extends in a 20-foot radius spread around itself.
+Poison Spray (Ex): Three times a day, a giant whip scorpion can discharge a cloud of noxious vapor that extends in a 20-foot radius spread around itself.
 The cloud is an inhaled poison (Fortitude save, DC 18).
 The initial and secondary damage is the same (1d4 points of Dexterity damage).